sjl/.plan/README.markdown

 for.
 Looks like I need to install `libwebkit2gtk-4.0-37`.
 Installed that, now I get the login screen, but I can't 2FA because I only have Yubikeys set up but that requires a real browser, not this jank webkitgtk thing, so now I need to set up *another* 2FA method just for this.
 Good god.
-Tried to add a new device via Duo, but that requires 2FAing *again*, but this time it's through the Duo site which doesn't actually fucking work on Linux, so I can't add it here, I'll need to use the Windows shitbox at home.
+Tried to add a new 2FA device via Duo, but that requires 2FAing *again*, but *this* time it's through the Duo site which doesn't actually fucking work on Linux, so I can't add it here, I'll need to use the Windows shitbox at home.
 God, I hate two-factor authentication so much.
 It's *always* miserable.

+Tried to do the homework for BIOINF-500 (creating a pubmed search alert).
+To do this you need an NCBI account.
+Tried to log in via my UM account and managed to 500 the NCBI site.
+Incredible.
+Poked around and eventually got it working (I think)?
+Created the alert, took a screenshot.
+Uploaded the PNG into Canvas for the assignment.
+Canvas shows an error trying to retrieve it.
+Uploaded it to the Canvas "My Files" and used *that* to submit the assignment, instead of uploading the file directly, and that worked.  *Incredible*.
+Why does *nothing* ever work correctly?

+Came home, tried to add the 2FA with the Windows box, but it failed in the same way (hanging on the popup after successfully touching the yubikey).
+But I finally figured out a workaround (in retrospect, I vaguely recall having to do this when I added the extra yubikeys originally): log out of everything, then go to log back into something (e.g. Wolverine Access), but **before** you 2FA in *that* login process there will be a link to add a new device on the left side of the screen.
+That will then require you to 2FA, but doing it *here* does actually work.
+It seems absolutely wild to me that you need to *not* be logged in if you want to manage 2FA, but here we are.

+Now that I have the Duo app thing on my phone and connected, logging into the VPN seems to work great.
+Yak shaved successfully.